Before You Begin

 You can enter information for a maximum of 6 evaluations.
 If you want to submit more, send those additional evaluations directly to your programs.

-If you want to submit a committee letter as part of your application, you can do so by entering the committee chair (or their alternate) as the evaluator.
+If you want to submit a committee letter or letter packet as part of your application, you can do so by entering the committee chair (or their alternate) as the evaluator.
 The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via Letters by Liaison, the Recommender Portal.
 Note that a committee letter only counts as one evaluation and the individuals who contributed to the letter may not be used as additional evaluators.